Hunters – particularly whitetail hunters – regularly use ground blinds to get among their prey.

 Frequently Asked Questions

-Isn’t an elevated blind just a ground blind on a platform?
+Aren't elevated blinds just ground blinds on a platform?

 Yes and no. Some blinds are multi-purpose, certainly, and can be used in either way.
 But some are definitely more suited to elevation, and some, as we’ve shown in our list, benefit from being put up once, and then left in place year after year.

-Why would I pay the extra bucks for an elevated blind?
+Why would I pay the extra for an elevated hunting blind?

 Because it adds options to your hunting life, whether they’re only additional comfort or a wider scope for taking prey.
 It’s the equivalent of moving from renting a house to buying your own, and it comes with that commitment to make hunting a more permanent part of your life.